Manas2103/backend-prep/notes.md

 }
 ```

-- The differnce in both the tokens is that, the information required in refresh token is very less as it is refresed frequently.
+- The difference in both the tokens is that, the information required in refresh token is very less as it is refresed frequently.

 - More will be covered later.